vijumathew/prime-tables/README.md

 The implementation is performed in a slightly different order than the steps above.
 We generate all the lists (steps 2, 3, and 5) first and then filter out the numbers (step 4).
 The steps are:

 1. Create a list of numbers to remove (`prime-tables.prime/generate-sieve`).
-   1. Create a list from 2 to sqrt(N)
+   1. Create a list from 2 to sqrt(N).
-   2. Generates a list of the form detailed in step 3 above `p^2, p^2 + p, p^2 + 2p, ...` for each number
+   2. Generates a list of the form detailed in step 3 above `p^2, p^2 + p, p^2 + 2p, ...` for each number.
-   3. Concatenate them together
+   3. Concatenate them together.
-   4. Put them in a hash-set
+   4. Put them in a hash-set.
 2. Iterate over numbers from 2 to N and filter out numbers above (`prime-tables.prime/generate-primes`).

 #### N primes